jason-white/personal-site/content/uses.md

 I love reading other peoples 'Uses' pages so I thought I'd make my own.
 It feels weird to write your own and I'm not entirely sure what to write, but here we are.

-#### Development Environment
-- iTerm2
-- tmux
-- NeoVim
-- Dracula is my color scheme of choice for everything

-I keep my development setup pretty simple depending on what I'm working on.
-Things I use for personal projects is very different than what I use for work.
-Mostly due to work being an all-Windows environment.

-#### Hardware
-- 2017 13" MacBook Pro
-- ViewSonic VP2771 Monitor
-- Happy Hacking Pro 2 Keyboard
-- Logitech MX Master 3
-- I have a PC currently running Manjaro Linux.
-I plan dual booting Windows to play some games.

-I use the monitor as a hub, and being USB-C for the MacBook, it also works as a KVM for my PC which is nice.
-This is why I switched to the Logitech mouse.
-I actually really like the Apple Magic mouse, as dumb as the name is.
-But it's easier having a single mouse to use on both machines with a smooth transition.

 #### Cameras
 - Leica M6
 - Hasseblad 500C (late model)
 - Olympus XA 2
 - Nikon D800E

-I'm not really using the XA 2 so much these days.
-The Leica is small enough to carry everywhere.
-The D800E is almost exclusively used for scanning negatives.

 #### Lenses
 - Leica Summicron ASPH 35mm f/2
-- Voigtlander Nokton Classic 35mm f/1.4
 - Leica (Leitz Canada) Tele-Elmarit 90mm f/2.8
 - Carl Zeiss 80mm Planar f/2.8 C
 - Car Zeiss 150mm Sonnar f/4 C T*